martintasker/cognito-auth/README.md

 * make your Angular application dependent on `mpt.cognito-auth`
 * use the `CognitoAuth` service to manage authentication; inject it as a dependency where needed

+Note that the AWS Cognito SDK and AWS Cognito Identity SDK dependencies are brought in with the above `bower install`: you don't need to include them also in your client project.
+This makes your life easier, because these SDKs are a bit strangely packaged by Amazon.
+However, you will need to include the AWS SDK in your project independently (`bower install aws-sdk`).

-But you'll also need to do back-end setup, and to use the `CognitoAuth` APIs in your app.
+Now you'll need to do back-end setup, and to use the `CognitoAuth` APIs in your app.

 ### Back-end setup